-Underwriting at Somers Re Ltd. is performed by Arch Capital Group Property & Casualty subsidiaries through a services agreement.
+Underwriting at SRL is performed by Arch Capital Group Property & Casualty subsidiaries through a services agreement.
 We write a variety of products across a wide range of geographies, providing important capacity to existing and new clients.

 We provide services internationally via a geographically diverse group of subsidiaries.
-Our U.S. business is carried out by Watford Specialty Insurance Company and Watford Insurance Company.
-Our UK business is underwritten by Watford Insurance Company Limited.
+Our U.S. business is carried out by Watford Specialty Insurance Company.
+Our UK business is underwritten by Watford Insurance Company Europe Limited.
 Our business in the European Union is underwritten by Axeria IARD ("Axeria").
+During 2024, we acquired Lime Syndicate Management Holdings Limited ("Lime") and its two subsidiary entities Lime Syndicate Services Limited (the operating company) and Lime Syndicate Management Limited (the Managing Agent).
+We obtained all approvals to act as a Lloyds Managing Agent in Q4 2024 and Somers syndicate (Syndicate 3705) obtained all regulatory approvals required to commence writing business effective January 1, 2025.

-We and our operating subsidiaries all carry a financial strength rating of "A-" (Excellent) from A.M.
+We and our operating subsidiaries all carry a financial strength rating of "A-" (Excellent) with a positive outlook from A.M.
 Best Company, or A.M.
 Best, which is the fourth highest of 15 ratings that A.M.
 Best confers.
 Each of our operating subsidiaries also carry a financial strength rating of "A" with a stable outlook from Kroll Bond Rating Agency, or KBRA, which is the sixth highest of 22 ratings that KBRA confers.